Flea and Tick Control

 - The brown dog tick and the American dog tick are the most common carriers of disease among dogs.

-It’s much easier if you have pets.
+Finding Fleas is much easier if you have pets

 - Look for abnormal scratching, licking, or biting.